 Your Own Traditional IRA:

-Once you are age 72, you have to start taking RMDs.
-In 2022, there are new RMD tables from the IRS – included in the PDF below.
+Once you are age 73, you have to start taking RMDs.

 Disclosures